libriscv/rvscript/README.md

 ## Using other programming languages

-This is not so easy, as you will have to create a tiny freestanding environment for your language (hard), and also implement the system call layer that your API relies on (easy).
-Both these things require writing inline assembly, although you only have to create the syscall wrappers once.
+This is not so easy, as you will have to be able to create FFI (`extern "C"`) functions for your language, and also implement the system call layer that your API relies on.
+Some parts require writing inline assembly, although you may only have to create the syscall wrappers once.
 That said, I have a Rust implementation here: https://github.com/fwsGonzo/script_bench/tree/master/rvprogram/rustbin

 You can use any programming language that can output RISC-V binaries.
-A tiny bit of info about Rust is that I was unable to build anything but rv64gc binaries, so you would need to enable the C extension in the build.sh script (where it is sometimes explicitly set to OFF).
+A tiny bit of info about Rust is that I was unable to build anything but rv64gc binaries, so you would need to enable the C extension in the build.sh script (where it is sometimes explicitly set to OFF, depending on which compiler it detects).

-The easiest languages to integrate are those that transpile to C or C++, such as Nim, Haxe and Pythran.
+The easiest languages to integrate are those that transpile to C or C++, such as Nim, Haxe and Nelua.
 If you can stomach the extra cost of interpreting JavaScript then QuickJS can work well.
 Any language on the [list of compilers targetting C](https://github.com/dbohdan/compilers-targeting-c) would work.

 Good luck.

 ## Nim language support

 There is Nim support and a few examples are in the [micronim folder](/programs/micronim).
 The `nim` program must be in PATH, and `NIM_LIBS` will be auto-detected to point to the nim lib folder.
-For example `$HOME/nim-1.6.6/lib`.
+For example `$HOME/nim-2.0.0/lib`.
 Nim support is experimental and the API is fairly incomplete.

 The Nim build system is not easily worked with to build in parallel, but I have made an effort with the build scripts.
 Nim programs are built in parallel and the CMake build after is also that.
 There is still a lot of shared generated code, but those issues need to be solved by the Nim developers.